 Matching features over multiple views

 Finding correspondences

-We can use our design of keypoints and their descriptors to build a system to recognise a target object (specified by a reference image) from another viewpoint (query image):
+We can use our design of keypoints and their descriptors to build a system to recognise a target object (specified by a reference image) from another viewpoint (query image): Database

-Matching descriptors A good match is usually defined as one which is a small distance away in feature descriptor space (d = 128 for SIFT) as measured by Euclidean distance, $E(\mathbf{x}, \mathbf{y})$: $$E(\mathbf{x}, \mathbf{y}) = \sqrt{\sum{i=1}^{d} (x_i - y_i)^2}$$ One way of solving the correspondence problem is to search through all the keypoint descriptors in the database images for the best match of a query feature.
+1The very best matches are those for which the nearest neighbour is much closer than the second nearest neighbour.
+Matching descriptors A good match1 is usually defined as one which is a small distance away in feature descriptor space (d = 128 for SIFT) as measured by Euclidean distance, $E(\mathbf{x}, \mathbf{y})$: $$E(\mathbf{x}, \mathbf{y}) = \sqrt{\sum{i=1}^{d} (x_i - y_i)^2}$$ One way of solving the correspondence problem is to search through all the keypoint descriptors in the database images for the best match of a query feature.
 Data structures can be used to organise data such that it is more efficient to store, access and search.
 The simplest data structure is a list of items, such as an array of numbers, traversed with linear search.
 Another solution is to use tree-based data structures such as k-d trees to tackle the problem of nearest neighbour retrieval.